-If you've got a business that produces oil, grease or other liquid waste, you might need to have a trade waste consent.
-Our trade waste guide provides a simple summary of everything you need to know about the trade waste bylaw.
+If your business produces oil, grease or other liquid waste, you might need to have a trade waste consent.
+Our trade waste guide, Explaining the Trade Waste Bylaw, provides a simple summary of everything you need to know about the trade waste bylaw.

 Trade waste is controlled by laws to help protect drainage system treatment plants.
 If your business is producing more liquid waste than a large household, you might need a trade waste consent.
 We grant consents on a case-by-case basis.
 Call us to discuss your situation.